Rinsing mouth and brushing teeth with xylitol

 (The following presents both a concise summary as well as an extension of Healing Teeth Naturally's first page devoted to xylitol, the dental miracle sugar and is based upon the novel insights and experiences of dentist Dr. Ulrich Bruhn regarding the so far not scientifically validated intensive use of pure xylitol sugar [i.e. straight xylitol rather than the typically used xylitol chewing gum] as a tooth rinse and for dental hygiene purposes.)

-1. Xylitol selectively inhibits & eventually destroys cariogenic Streptococcus mutans (caries bacteria which form dental plaque and produce acid) in the entire oral cavity, i.e. xylitol fights tooth decay at its root.
+1. Xylitol selectively inhibits & eventually destroys cariogenic Streptococcus mutans (tooth-decay-causing bacteria which form dental plaque and produce acid) in the entire oral cavity, i.e. xylitol fights tooth decay at its root.